 Active Canterbury is passionate about supporting local activity providers and seeing community programmes and initiatives thrive.

-On this page you will find information about relevant training opportunities on offer including those brought to you by Active Canterbury.
-We fund a series of FREE workshops and seminars each year to support the great work our local providers do!
+This page has information about relevant training opportunities on offer including those brought to you by Active Canterbury.
+We fund a series of FREE courses, seminars and workshops each year to support the great work of our local providers!

-Exercise as Medicine NZ (EAM) has launched two new online courses designed for exercise professionals wanting to upskill around long-term conditions and exercise.
+Exercise as Medicine NZ (EAM) has online courses designed for exercise professionals wanting to upskill around long-term conditions and exercise.

 Skills Active provides training to teach, support and lead groups and individuals at any stage of their exercise journey.